 Luckily there is a much cheaper and easier way and you don’t have to learn how to bind a book.

-Making a book with online technology
+Making a book for a gift with online technology

 Self-publishing is not only about writing a book to sell and make money.